 Course Description: In this beginning jewelry course, you will be introduced to the elements and principles of design.
 Your progress will be based on sequential learning steps with emphasis on developing basic techniques and skills.
-As the course progresses, you will explore soldering, cold connecting, fabrication, enameling, casting, chain making, etching and other techniques, as time allows.
+As the course progresses, you will explore wire ring and wrapping work, create glass cabochons, cold forging, design and create cohesive sets, make different types of chain, experiment with different types of closures and clasps, explore different types of finishes, learn the basics of soldering and sawing, metal piercing, and other techniques, as time allows.
 You will create six to ten different projects.
 Each project requires you to plan, draw, and design before the piece is executed.
 Each project emphasizes a particular material, technique, or design problem.
 Projects will be graded on objective criteria as well as creative use of design elements and materials.